Q What is cabbage root fly?

 Transplanted plants can be protected by discs of tarred paper, or, better still, squares of carpet underlay, fitted closely round the base of the stem.
 These stop the adults laying eggs close to the stem, and protect the plant.
 Their disadvantage is that putting them on can take a long time, and they will not work if they get blown away by strong winds, moved by the swelling stem of the growing plant or covered in soil when weeding.

-To make your own barriers, cut squares of rubber carpet underlay, about 15cm square, and cut a slit from the edge to the centre.
+To make your own barriers, cut squares of rubber carpet underlay or cardboard, about 15cm square, and cut a slit from the edge to the centre.
 At the centre make a small hole.
 The hole should fit snugly round the plant's stem.
 These barriers not only exclude the pest, but act as mulches to keep roots cool and moist, keep down weeds and even shelter the predatory beetles that feed on the cabbage-root fly.
 Alternatively, use plastic drinking cups with the bottoms cut off and fit them over the plant at planting-out time.
 Push them into the soil so the plastic will stop the insects getting close to the plants.

 Q Can cabbage root fly be avoided?